 - UL94-CO flame rating

 While widely recognized as a non-stick coating for pots and pans, the coating’s chemical inertness and temperature resistance makes it ideal for use in industrial settings with harsh environments.
-As a liquid, Teflon’s lubricating properties make it an excellent choice to reduce friction and component wear in machines with sliding parts, gears, slide-plates, and other moving components.
-Teflon is used in the following industries:
+As a liquid, PTFE’s lubricating properties make it an excellent choice to reduce friction and component wear in machines with sliding parts, gears, slide-plates, and other moving components.
+PTFE is used in the following industries:

 - Oil and gas refineries and pipelines depend on Teflon’s high chemical and thermal resistance to chemicals

 - Aerospace and aircraft industries use PTFE fluoropolymers for their resistance to hydraulic fluids and solvents, as well as for operation over extreme temperature ranges

 - PTFE fluoropolymers are used in semiconductor manufacturing to increase corrosion resistance and prevent leaching

 - Medical packaging and chemical processing rely on PTFE films for chemical and weather resistance

 When it comes to solving engineering challenges both Parylene and PTFE offer valuable benefits.
 Though PTFE has a lower coefficient of friction compared to Parylene, in many cases, the specific requirements of the application can make Parylene a better choice.
 Areas of comparison are outlined below.